 - SKIN HEALTH

 - IMMUNE SYSTEM

 Sweating is a vital function that helps control body temperature.
 It involves the release of tiny sweat droplets through the pores in the skin – the largest organ in the body.
 Sweating is triggered by an increase in body temperature, increase in environmental temperature, and emotional state.

 Stress and anxiety can trigger perspiration.
 The body contains two types of sweat glands – eccrine and apocrine sweat glands.

-• ECCRINE GLANDS: release sweat from birth that is free from fatty acids and proteins.
-They are located all over the body and produce an odourless sweat.
+These glands release sweat from birth that is free from fatty acids and proteins.
+They are located all over the body and produce an odorless sweat.

-• APROCRINE GLANDS: these glands activate during puberty and secrete a sweat rich in fatty acids and proteins.
-These glands are concentrated around the groin, armpits, and scalp and their sweat contains an odour.
+These glands activate during puberty and secrete a sweat rich in fatty acids and proteins.
+These glands are concentrated around the groin, armpits, and scalp and their sweat contains an odor.